jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

 * :ref:`what causes AssertionError<what causes AssertionError?>`
 * :ref:`how to make functions<what is a function?>`
 * :ref:`how to make a person with strings`
+* :ref:`how to make functions that take input<functions that take input>`
+* :ref:`how to place values in strings<telephone>`
+* :ref:`how to make a person say hi with f-strings<how to make a person with f-strings>`

-:ref:`Would you like to test functions with input?<functions that take input>`
+:ref:`Would you like to see me separate the tests and functions in the functions project?<separate and equal functions>`

 ----